steintore/deconz2mqtt/Readme.md

 - [ ] Write the readme
 - [ ] Make a service
 - [ ] Tests https://realpython.com/python-testing/
+- [ ] OpenHAB examples and details about how to use it

 ## Installation

+To get this working you must have deCONZ running on a computer and the deCONZ rest api in place

 Clone this repo and install the dependencies
 ```shell script